 When you arrive at Lotus you will usually be greeted by the volunteer coordinator (and lots of children!)
 In rare cases if the volunteer coordinator is unavailable then you will be greeted by another experienced volunteer.
 You will be shown to your accommodation and introduced to your new volunteer colleagues.
 Your orientation will involve a tour of the centre covering bathroom facilities, where to collect drinking water, the kitchen and dining area, and also anything relevant to your project such as classrooms and equipment/material storage rooms.
 Usually you will be paired with another volunteer for your first few days to help you settle and get to know how things work, before starting on your own project.

 How will I be managed as a volunteer?

-Our volunteer coordinator is on-site at least 5 days a week, and is always contactable by phone and email.
+Our volunteer coordinator is on-site at least 5 days a week during the summer volunteer season, and is always contactable by phone and email.
 They will offer guidance for your project, and ideas for other things you can work on.
 However, you are expected to be proactive and self-motivated in your approach to work.
 The volunteer coordinator will hold regular meetings with volunteers to plan the short-term schedule of classes, jobs and activities.

 Do I need a specific project to work on at Lotus?

 Our volunteers work on a variety of projects, usually depending on their own skills or interests.
 We understand the desire to be flexible and help with as much as possible, but it is very important that you have a specific project that will be your main focus during your volunteering period.
 This will not take up all of your time though, and spare time from your main project can be used helping out with daily tasks.

 You are expected to complete the full term of volunteering that is agreed at the application stage.
 However, you are welcome to take some days off during this time if you wish, but it must be arranged with the volunteer coordinator so it can be put into the schedule.